David Chartrand: President of the Manitoba Métis Federation

-In 1999, Chartrand initiated the Métis Human Resource Development Agreement program, which has provided employment and training to Métis people.
+In 1999, Chartrand initiated the Métis Human Resource Development Agreement program, which provided employment and training to Métis people.

 Chartrand initiated an Executive Policy Committee to support the Federation's governance structure, policies, and procedures.
-He helped establish a group pension plan for Federation employees.
-He also led Constitutional Reform, including the adaptation of the National Métis Definition, which initiated membership reform within the Federation in 2002.
+He helped establish a group pension plan for Federation employees while leading Constitutional reform, including adaptation of the National Métis Definition, which initiated membership reform within the Federation in 2002.

-Initiatives during his presidency include the establishment of the first Red River Métis specific post-secondary Scholarship and Bursary Endowment Fund in 1999.
-Through the Louis Riel Institute and the Post-Secondary Education Program, the Manitoba Métis Federation has provided funding to Red River Métis University and college students.
+Initiatives during his presidency have included the establishment in 1999 of a Red River Métis–specific post-secondary scholarship and bursary endowment fund by the Manitoba Métis Federation.
+Through the Louis Riel Institute and the Post-Secondary Education Program, the Manitoba Métis Federation has provided funding to Red River Métis university and college students.
 The fund is valued at over $24 million.

 In 2003, Chartrand led negotiations for the devolution of Métis Child and Family Services, leading to the development and implementation of mandated agencies throughout the province.

 The first Red River Métis-owned and operated pharmacy, MEDOCare, opened during his tenure on December 8, 2012.

 In 2014, healthcare support was expanded through a program offering prescription glasses for Red River Métis Elders.
 In 2016, the Manitoba Métis Federation Prescription Drug Program was launched, with the Manitoba Métis Federation covering the cost of prescription drugs for all Red River Métis Elders in Manitoba.

-Following a commitment made to Red River Métis Veterans of Canada in 1997, Chartrand advocated for over 20 years for their recognition.
-This advocacy contributed to the signing of the $30-million Métis Veterans' Agreement and an apology to all Métis veterans and their families on June 13, 2019.
+In 1997, Chartrand began advocating for the recognition of Red River Métis veterans.
+This resulted in the 2019 Métis Veterans' Agreement, which included a $30-million settlement and a formal apology from the federal government to Métis veterans and their families.

-Chartrand established the “Métis Hour x 2,” a radio broadcast reaching across Manitoba, to communicate Red River Métis issues, policies, and events.
-The radio show addresses Red River Métis culture, history, current events, and community events, and includes a weekly report from the Office of the President.
-Chartrand also established “Le Métis”, a two-page, full-colour insert in the Grassroots News Aboriginal newspaper, with a distribution of approximately 40,000 throughout Manitoba.
+Chartrand established the "Métis Hour x 2", a radio broadcast reaching across Manitoba, addressing Red River Métis issues, policies, and events, and includes a weekly report from the Office of the President.
+Chartrand also established "Le Métis", a two-page, full-color insert in the Grassroots News Aboriginal newspaper, with a distribution of approximately 40,000 throughout Manitoba.

-In September 2021, following a 2019 mandate from Citizens at an Annual General Assembly, Chartrand led the Manitoba Métis Federation to withdraw from the Métis National Council, citing concerns that the Council was allowing the accepted definition of Métis to be distorted by member organizations.
+In September 2021, following a 2019 mandate from citizens at an Annual General Assembly, Chartrand led the Manitoba Métis Federation to withdraw from the Métis National Council, citing concerns that the Council was allowing the accepted definition of Métis to be distorted by member organizations.

-In 2022, the Métis National Council filed a lawsuit against its former president and the Manitoba Metis Federation, alleging financial irregularities and questionable contracts.
-The lawsuit claims Chartrand and former leadership made deals for personal financial benefit.
-The national council is seeking $15 million in damages.
-Chartrand denies the allegations.
+In 2022, the Métis National Council filed a lawsuit against its former president and the Manitoba Métis Federation, alleging financial irregularities and questionable contracts.
+The lawsuit claims Chartrand and other executives made deals for their own personal financial benefit; the National Council sought $15 million in damages.
+However, a 2025 court ruling dismissed all claims by the plaintiffs.

-In June 2023, under Chartrand's leadership, the National Government of the Red River Métis held an Extraordinary General Assembly where citizens voted in favor of a Red River Métis Self Government Recognition and Implementation Treaty with Canada.
+In June 2023, under Chartrand's leadership, the National Government of the Red River Métis held an Extraordinary General Assembly where citizens voted in favor of a Red River Métis Self-Government Recognition and Implementation Treaty with Canada.
 According to reports, an estimated 4,000 citizens gathered to vote following negotiations that began in 2016 and three months of consultation.